catalinaperalta/risks-api/README.md

 * Entity Relationship Diagram - the diagram only depicts the Risk section of the application.
 The file is in the main project directory and is called [ER_RisksApp.png](https://github.com/catalinaperalta/risks-api/blob/master/ER_RisksApp.png).
 * The ORM classes of the tables implemented can be found in the api/ folder in [models.py](https://github.com/catalinaperalta/risks-api/blob/master/api/models.py).
 * Tests can be found in the api/ folder in [tests.py](https://github.com/catalinaperalta/risks-api/blob/master/api/tests.py)
+* The [quiz.py](https://github.com/catalinaperalta/risks-api/blob/master/quiz.py) file that was used to find the project description can be found in the main directory.

 ## Getting Started with risks-api